int-brain-lab/iblalyx/deploy/DEPLOY_README.md

 sudo bash alyx_ec2_bootstrap.sh

--   run the convenience `alyx_ec2_bootstrap.sh` script to prepare the instnce
+-   run the convenience `alyx_ec2_bootstrap.sh` script to prepare the instance
 -   run the instructions above to update the container on EC2